ryantd42/NY-Legislative-Git/2023/A6403A-2023/bill.md

  of  the  New  York  city police pension fund who retire on or after such effective date.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
-  SUMMARY OF BILL: This proposed legislation would amend Section 443  of the  Retirement and Social Security Law (RSSL) to change the salary base for Tier 2 members of the New York City Police Pension Fund (POLICE) who are hired on or after July 1, 2000.
+  SUMMARY: This proposed legislation would change the  salary  base  for Tier 2 members of the New York City Police Pension Fund (POLICE) who are hired  on  or  after July 1, 2000 to be the greater of final salary or a three-year average.
-  Effective Date: Upon enactment.
-  IMPACT ON BENEFITS: Pension benefits are primarily derived from  as  a percentage of salary base.
-For Tier 2 POLICE members hired prior to July 1,  2000  (original  Tier  2  members),  the salary base is equal to the greater of

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10166-02-3
+  LBD10166-03-4
- A. 6403  2
+ A. 6403--A  2

+  EXPECTED INCREASE (DECREASE) IN EMPLOYER CONTRIBUTIONS by Fiscal Year for the first 25 years ($ in Millions)

+  Year  POLICE
+  2025  3.9
+  2026  3.8
+  2027  3.8
+  2028  3.7
+  2029  3.6
+  2030  0.4
+  2031  0.3
+  2032  0.3
+  2033  0.2
+  2034  0.2
+  2035  0.2
+  2036  0.1
+  2037  0.1
+  2038  0.1
+  2039  0.1
+  2040  0.1
+  2041  0.0
+  2042  0.0
+  2043  0.0
+  2044  0.0
+  2045  0.0
+  2046  0.0
+  2047  0.0
+  2048  0.0
+  2049  0.0
+  Employer Contribution impact beyond Fiscal Year 2049 is not shown.

+ The  entire  increase in employer contributions will be allocated to New York City.

+  INITIAL INCREASE (DECREASE) IN ACTUARIAL LIABILITIES as of June 30, 2023 ($ in Millions)
+  Present Value (PV)  POLICE
+  PV of Benefits:  16.0
+  PV of Employee Contributions:  0.0
+  PV of Employer Contributions:  16.0
+  Unfunded Accrued Liabilities:  12.6

+  AMORTIZATION OF UNFUNDED ACCRUED LIABILITY

+  POLICE
+  Number of Payments:  5
+  Fiscal Year of Last Payment:  2029
+  Amortization Payment:  3.2 M

+  Unfunded Accrued Liability increases were amortized over the  expected remaining  working  lifetime  of  those  impacted by the benefit changes using level dollar payments.
+  CENSUS DATA: The estimates presented herein are based  on  preliminary census  data  collected  as  of  June  30, 2023.
+The census data for the impacted population is summarized below.
+ A. 6403--A  3

+  POLICE
+  Active Members
+  - Number Count:  11,723
+  - Average Age:  43.4
+  - Average Service:  17.6
+  - Average Salary:  156,600

-  (1) the pensionable earnings in the final 12 months of service, or (2)  the  average pensionable earnings earned in any consecutive three years of service.
+  IMPACT ON MEMBER BENEFITS: Pension benefits are primarily derived as a percentage of salary base.
+For Tier 2 POLICE members hired prior to July 1, 2000, the salary base is equal to the greater of (1) the pensionable earnings in the final 12 months of service, or (2)  the  average pensionable earnings earned in any consecutive three years of service.